danj3000/BBVassal/README.md

 # BBVassal
-This is the unofficial vassal module for Blood Bowl.
+This is a fork of the unofficial vassal module for Blood Bowl.

 See http://www.garykrockover.com/BB/ for more details!

+Since v1.9.0 there have been additional features added to support NTBBL Pbem use.
+See http://www.plasmoids.dk/pbem/

 The repository contains the expanded contents of the .vmod.
 The vmod is not included here.